hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 Before and after means before, or after the database operation.
 For self writen services before, or after the call of the operation that should be executed.
 They work similar to express middleware and bring is own request context.

-It exists hooks can be for all http(s) calls, or for specific type based on CRUD operations.
+It exists hooks that can be used for all http(s) calls, or for specific type based on CRUD operations.
-Additional it exist the find operations that is a http(s) GET without ID of a specific element.
+Additionally it also exists the find operations that are a http(s) GET requests without the ID of a specific element.
-Each function that add to the hooks will executed in order.
+Each function that adds to the hooks will be executed in order.
 Hooks for all methods first, then hooks for specific methodes.

-Each hooks exist for a featherJS service that exposed directly the api endpoints.
-Additional it exist a global hook pattern for the whole application.
+Each hooks exists for a featherJS service that exposes directly the api endpoints directly.
+Additional it exists a global hook pattern for the whole application.

 Example: <https://github.com/hpi-schul-cloud/schulcloud-server/blob/main/src/services/lesson/hooks/index.js#L232>